-"What happened here, I wouldn't wish on anyone": claims Cuban elderly man deported to Mexico by mistake
+"What happened here, I wouldn't wish on anyone," says a Cuban elder deported to Mexico by mistake

-Lázaro Romero León, a 59-year-old Cuban who had been living in the United States for over 30 years, was deported to Mexico by Immigration and Customs Enforcement (ICE) in February, despite a court order expressly prohibiting his expulsion.
+Lázaro Romero León, a 59-year-old Cuban who had been living in the United States for over 30 years, was deported to Mexico by Immigration and Customs Enforcement (ICE) in February, despite a clear court order prohibiting his expulsion.

 Now, the government is considering requesting support from the Coast Guard for a maritime transfer.